Core Technical Capabilities

 Highest level of operational systems

-AI companies combine multiple plugins and skills coordinated by Cairo operators.
-These companies can operate 24/7 autonomously, executing operational workflows continuously.
+AI companies combine multiple plugins and skills coordinated by Cairo operators, running 24/7 autonomously.

 Cairo Architecture

-Cairo is designed as a layered intelligence system.
-Each layer enables different capabilities.
+A layered intelligence system — each layer enables different capabilities.

 Brain Layer